Alvancho88/Jarkom-Modul-1-IUP1-2021/README.md

 ![Screenshot (6948)](https://user-images.githubusercontent.com/61174498/134769847-5b49daa3-09c7-4c7f-89ca-4ccfbaf54c36.png)

-Solution: All of packet that are shown in screenshot.
+Solution: All of packets that are shown in screenshot.

 # Question 5